Next Steps

 • Provide clear strategic direction on the spatial distribution of urban growth in Surf Coast Shire.

-• Plan for growth on the basis of a range of realistic future housing demand scenarios.
+• Plan for growth on the basis of a range of realistic future housing demand scenarios and housing targets set by the State Government.

-• Strategically identify locations for infill development within the protected settlement boundary of Torquay-Jan Juc.
+• Plan for the delivery of the remaining identified Growth Areas and strategically identify locations for infill development within the protected settlement boundary of Torquay-Jan Juc.

-• Plan for the majority of longer-term urban growth to be accommodated in Winchelsea.
+• Plan for longer-term urban growth to be accommodated in Winchelsea and determine a future settlement boundary through future growth planning work.

-• Ensure urban development occurs within designated settlement boundaries and discourage proposals outside of the locations identified in this Strategy.
+• Ensure urban development occurs within designated settlement boundaries and strongly discourage proposals outside of the locations identified in this strategy including new settlements.

-• Avoid designating new areas for the Rural Living Zone (RLZ) within the municipality.
+• Avoid designating new areas for the Rural Living Zone (RLZ).

 Community Engagement